morphysm/famed-architecture/README.md

 ## GITHUB APP

 ### Famed GitHub App
+The GitHub app faciliates developer driven triage of vulnerability reports in private or public GitHub repositories.
 If the GitHub App is installed in a Repo with Issue/Pull Request and Webhook permissions, GitHub sends an Event to the Famed BFF using the registered Webhook each time a Issue is changes.
 The Famed BFF filters the events for changes which are relevant.
 If a relevant change occures a new Comment is posted or a current comment is updated via the GitHub API.

 ### Wall of Fame Data Flow